Getting Started

 - Installation Guide - Detailed setup instructions

-- Configuration - Customize settings and guardian.lock
+- Configuration - Configure policies, scan scope, and guardian.lock

-- Security - Understand the security model
+- Security - Understand the local-first security model